michael105/michael105.github.io/aboutme.md

 * System programming
 * Perl for web-backends / universal data processing
-* Analyzing and consulting customer requirements
+* Analyzing and consulting customer demands
 * Conception and design of medium to big sized projects
 * Security